 If seen it has very few chances, but even then it is very important to inspect the wall thoroughly.
 Because any small holes, cracks, and gaps may ruin your soundproofing project.

 You all know about the curtains, generally, curtains are used on the windows.
 Basically, there are two types of curtains are available in the market, those are Ordinary curtains and Soundproofing curtains.

 Now here I am talking about soundproofing curtains.
-Generally, this type of curtains is used for soundproofing the windows.
-But Nowadays this type of curtains are also used to soundproof the walls.
+Generally, this type of curtain is used for soundproofing the windows.
+But Nowadays this type of curtain is also used to soundproof the walls.
 This is a very simple, affordable, and effective method.